mre/endler.dev/content/2020/folklore/index.md

 - [Cult of Mac: What Are The Mac’s Command ⌘ And Option ⌥ Symbols Supposed To Represent?](https://www.cultofmac.com/181495/what-are-the-macs-command-%E2%8C%98-and-option-%E2%8C%A5-symbols-supposed-to-represent/)

+## Cookie

+_Today's meaning: A small piece of data sent from a website and stored in the user's web browser._

+The term _cookie_ was coined by  23-year-old web browser programmer Lou Montulli in the fall of 1994.
+It was inspired by the term [_magic cookie_](https://en.wikipedia.org/wiki/Magic_cookie), which is a packet of data a program receives and sends back unchanged, used by Unix programmers.
+This term in turn derives from the [fortune cookie](https://en.wikipedia.org/wiki/Fortune_cookie), which is a cookie with an embedded message.

+Montulli used the
+term _cookie_ to describe the small packets of data that the web browser receives and sends back unchanged to the web server.

+> "So, yeah, the cookie," Montulli says with a laugh.
+"It's one week of my life that turned into the most important thing that I ever did." ([Reference](https://hiddenheroes.netguru.com/lou-montulli))

 ## Core Dump

 _Today's meaning: Retrieving a snapshot of a (crashed) program's state by